Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 Start with parentage and decision authority

-Shared parental responsibility, legal custody, parenting time: why the words matter
+Custody, legal custody, parenting time: why the words matter

 When people search for shared parental responsibility or equal parental responsibility, they are usually trying to answer two questions: who decides and who gets time.

 States label those ideas differently.
 Some talk about legal custody and physical custody.
 Others talk about legal decision-making and parenting time.
-The label matters less than what your plan actually does: whether it separates decision authority from time, and whether it sets a real process for making decisions when parents disagree.
+The label matters less than what the plan actually does: whether it separates decision authority from time, and whether it sets a real process for making decisions when parents disagree.

 In long-distance situations, vague language creates repeat emergencies.
 Clear defaults keep the child’s life from being renegotiated every month.

-What a long-distance plan needs to survive real life
+What a long-distance plan needs to survive real life?

 The most common failure pattern is predictable: a plan that sounds fair and flexible, but has no defaults for the moments when life stops cooperating.